dhes/cqf-ccc/README.md

 note: MostRecent is only used in the rationale cql

 Next proposed test cases
-- ct-colonograpy-just-recent-enough => negative
+- ct-colonography-just-recent-enough => negative
-- ct-colonograpy-not-recent-enough => positive
+- ct-colonography-not-recent-enough => positive
 - fobt-just-recent-enough => negative
 - fobt-not-recent-enough => positive
 - fit-just-recent-enough => negative